 Email can be a good way to exchange ideas or information about the children and minimize conflict.
 However, stay mindful that exchanging a series of angry emails with each other will not make things better for your children.

-Don’t retaliate when your Ex launches a personal attack.
+Don’t retaliate when your co-parent launches a personal attack.

-Even though it may be hard when your Ex says or does something to push your buttons, take the high road and avoid reacting to your ex spouses inappropriate behavior.
+Even though it may be hard when your co-parent says or does something to push your buttons, take the high road and avoid reacting to your ex spouses inappropriate behavior.

 Find safe and healthy ways to vent/process your feelings.